publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2378.md

         (1) __In general__

-            The President shall withhold assistance under this chapter to the government of any country that provides lethal military equipment to a country the government of which the Secretary of State has determined is a terrorist government for the purposes of [section 2405(j) of title 50][/us/usc/t50/s2405/j], Appendix, or 2371 of this title.
+            The President shall withhold assistance under this chapter to the government of any country that provides lethal military equipment to a country the government of which the Secretary of State has determined is a terrorist government for the purposes of [section 4605(j) of title 50][/us/usc/t50/s4605/j], or 2371 of this title.

         (2) __Applicability__